AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 See here for more details : https://pynwb.readthedocs.io/en/stable/tutorials/general/file.html#trials
   - This simple storage scheme provides a great deal of flexibility on how behavioral events are recorded.
 Each scientific team can leverage available sync lines within Bonsai in a way that fits their scientific requirements.

+### Current dependencies associated with output data format

+Our proposal to swtich from a pkl files to a more rationalize sync .h5 files + csv files comes with inherent developmental efforts.
+We should maintain our legacy system as we develop our new capabilities levereaging Bonsai.

+Currently There are several dependencies on this data storage scheme:
+- **Data transfer from the experimental rigs to internal file storage registered by LIMS**.
+Those systems are maintained by MPE and can already handle various data format produced by the instruments.
+- **Data conversion from pkl files to LIMS database and the associated interaction with mTRAIN**. mTrain essentially monitor behavior performance by extracting key metrics from pkl files.
+This interaction will have to be updated.
+- **Mouse-seeks access to pkl files information**.
+Mouse-seeks provide immediate analysis of pkl files to monitor basic behavioral metrics.
+The existing codebase can easily be transitioned to depend on a new file format by adding a few loading and metrics calculation functions.
+This system was aleady designed to work from a large collection of data storage files.
+- **Data conversion from pkl files to NWB files**.
+We discussed above in [Data format](#Data format) how simplifying our storage using event-based sync files will simplify this conversion.
+These NWB files will act as the primary gateway to data for the OpenScope project.
+Our goal is to avoid any dependencies with internal storage scheme for external teams.
+- **Existing codebase accessing pkl files for behavioral and physiology analyss**.
+Perhaps, this is where we have the largest legacy dependency.
+When appropriate, this suggests that ongoing projects should continue using our legacy pkl system unless there is a desire to transition these codebase to work solely from NWB files.

 ### Workflow templates

 To faciliate the development of new behavioral workflow, we propose to first develop an **empty workflow template** which will contain the connected nodes associated with :